 You absolutely have the right to appeal a federal conviction, but you should obtain an attorney to guide you through the process.
 The first step would be to file a notice of appeal in the appellate court where the case is pending.
 This notifies the court of appeals and the judge who sentenced you that you are going to appeal your sentence.
 You will represent yourself, be appointed an attorney, or hire your own attorney to litigate the appeal.

-How Long Does It Generally Take To Go Through The Appeals Process In Federal Court?
-Is There Something Called A Speedy Trial Act?
+How Long Does It Take To Go Through The Appeals Process In Federal Court?

-Why Is A District Court Ruling So Critical To My Federal Case And Federal Appeal?
+Why Is A District Court Ruling So Critical To My Federal Case?

 The district court is the court where your case was litigated, where you had your post-indictment arraignment, and where all the rulings related to your federal criminal case were made.
 If there were any mistakes made before or during trial, then the district court’s rulings would be the focus of the appeal.